akshaybabloo/CPP-Notes/README.md

 ## 3 Functions

-A function can be defined as a block of code that is separate from the existing code, that is all the variables used in a function would only belong to that particular function.
-For example (sudo code):
+A function can be defined as a block of code that is separate from the existing code; that is all the variables used in a function would only belong to that particular function.
+For example (pseudo code):

 ```cpp
 int a = 10;